 - 1. Reset to factory default settings.
-See . - After the reset, secure boot guarantees the state of the device. - 2.
+See Reset to factory default settings on page 63. - After the reset, secure boot guarantees the state of the device. - 2.
 Configure and install the device.

 Create an administrator account

 The first time you log in to your device, you must create an administrator account.